The best way to clean a chicken coop

 - Take out anything which is removable like perches, nest boxes, feeders and drinkers and thoroughly clean them.
 Soak them first to loosen dirt.

-- Put on a respirator – you want a respirator, not a dust mask, you’ll find cheap disposable ones in hardware stores) and eye protection and sweep down the ceilings and walls of cobwebs, then use a misting bottle or a spray attachment on your hose to dampen down dust before removing litter, even in small hen houses.
+- Put on a respirator – you want a respirator, not a dust mask, you’ll find cheap disposable ones in hardware stores – and eye protection.
+Sand sweep down the ceilings and walls of cobwebs, then use a misting bottle or a spray attachment on your hose to dampen down dust before removing litter, even in small hen houses.
 This is extremely important so you don’t breathe in dust particles from the litter which can carry all kinds of bacteria and fungi.
 The greatest risk is from the fungal spores of aspergillus (also known as farmer’s lung) which can grow in the lungs of humans and birds, but there is also the possibility of other infections like campylobacter and salmonella.

 - If your coop has a dirt floor, it may pay to use a spade to skim off the top layer of soil with the last of the litter debris.